Hdofsksu223/TBAPP/README.md

 This program has had big wininng streaks, but it's still far from generating proper revenue, so IT IS NOT RECOMMENDED to use it for such purposes.
 At the time, finer betting strategies and deep analyses are required to take this app to an advanced step.
 But, as stated at the top of this file, this project was created to tinker with Selenium and basic data analysis practices, so it's unlikely that further development will take place.

+Brief explanation of each '.py' file:
+    -tbApp: First try.
+Barely functional.
+    -tbAppData: Scrapes the user's bet history data in the site and inserts it into a database.
+    -tbAppMulti: Draft for a multi-sport betting program.
+Not functional.
+    -tbAppPinpon: Bets on table tennis.
+Functional.
+    -tbAppTest: Draft for testing purposes.
+    -tbAppTest2: Draft for testing purposes.
+    -tbDB: Database query analysis.
+    -tbLogReader: Reads log files to get betting instance scoreboards.